Wrapping a Python module and exposing functionality to run within QCrBox#

 Adding the First Command to config_cod_check_tutorial.yaml#

-In the first step of this tutorial, we aim to introduce a command that outputs the number of structures with matching unit cell parameters and elements, as specified in a CIF file, to a JSON file within the work folder.
-Refer to the simple_cod_module.py script to understand the functionalities we're integrating.
+Next, we'll introduce a command that incorporate atomic parameters from the most compatible structure within the COD into our CIF file.
+This allows us to bypass the structure solution phase if matching information is readily available.
+If you'd like more detail, refer to the simple_cod_module.py script to understand the functionality we're integrating.
 We will use the cif_to_search_pars function to generate search parameters and then employ get_number_fitting_cod_entries to find the count of matching structures.

 The initial setup, generated by qcb init, has already populated the top section of the config_cod_check_tutorial.yaml file.
 Our task now is to customize this section with our specific command details.
 Let's start with the top-level parameters for our first QCrBox command (starting from below commands:):

-3. Add the module we will import from by replacing the value for import_path: with "configure_cod_check_tutorial", and the function we want to expose by adding callable_name: "get_number_fitting_cod_entries" just below this.
+descriptionas you wish. - Add the module we will import from by replacing the value for

-Note that if the Python function name we wish to call is the same as the exposed command name (for example: get_number_fitting_cod_entries) then callable_name can be omitted and the value of the name entry is used.
+Note that if the Python function name we wish to call is the same as the exposed command name (for example: merge_closest_cod_entry) then callable_name can be omitted and the value of the name entry is used, although we've included it here for completeness even though they're the same.

-The command will require three parameters which we specify within the parameters section.
+The command will require four parameters which we specify within the parameters section.
 Here's what we'll specify:

-Here is how you should structure the command in the YAML file:
+Here is how you should structure the command in the YAML file (note the [...] - we'll amend these later!):

 commands: